 In the event that personal dose records do not include estimates of beta dose, an estimate can be made from the associated photon (gamma + X-ray) exposure or dose equivalent using beta-photon ratios.
-Because the beta-photon ratios are highly variable and generally decrease with distance from the source, it is necessary to select an arbitrary but realistic geometry as a basis for the ratio estimates.
-Three common geometries associated with beta exposures are (1) standing on a contaminated surface, (2) immersion in contaminated clouds, or (3) exposure to discrete sources (AECL 1982).
+The beta-photon ratios are highly variable and generally decrease with distance from the source.
+Three common geometries associated with beta exposures are (1) standing on a contaminated surface, (2) immersion in contaminated clouds, or (3) exposure to discrete sources (Cross et al. 1982).